CBA-LAD365/liveassist-botsdk-dotnet/README.md

-# CaféX Live Assist BOT SDK
+# CBA Live Assist BOT SDK
-The CaféX Live Assist SDK provides a means for an automated chat endpoint (a bot) to escalate a conversation such that the visitor can interact with a (human) agent in CaféX Live Assist.
+The CBA Live Assist SDK provides a means for an automated chat endpoint (a bot) to escalate a conversation such that the visitor can interact with a (human) agent in CBA Live Assist.

 The SDK is designed to be used server-side in a .Net environment.